nubank/state-flow/README.md

 ### Using the return values

 All steps have a return value.
-To take advantage of that, you can use a let-like syntax inside the flow to lexically bind the return value of a state monad to a variable within the flow.
+To take advantage of that, you can use a let-like syntax inside the flow to lexically bind the return value of a step to a variable within the flow.

 ```clojure
 (ns postman.example